amzy31/pck3r/README.md

 Pck3r is an easy command-line tool for Linux beginners.
 It is written in Python and makes package management and system tasks simple on Ubuntu 24.04.
 It uses the apt package manager.

-Pck3r is created by Amzyei (Amin Azimi) and is licensed under GPL3.
+Pck3r is created by AMZY31 (Amin Azimi) and is licensed under GPL3.
 We welcome contributions—send pull requests on GitHub: https://github.com/amzy31/pck3r.
 New features will be added soon!

 ## Logo